-For many, the Fourth of July holiday is a highlight of summer – and fireworks are often part of the day's festivities.
-Because of how common they are, many parents may think at-home fireworks are harmless for their children, but that is unfortunately not the case.
-More than 10,000 people are treated in emergency departments in the U.S. each year due to injury from fireworks.
-Of these, nearly a third are children under 15.
+For many, the Juneteenth and Fourth of July holidays are a highlight of summer – and fireworks are often part of the festivities.
+Because of how common they are, many parents may think at-home fireworks are harmless for their children, but that is, unfortunately, not true.
+More than 10,000 people are treated in emergency departments in the U.S. each year due to fireworks injuries.
+Of these, nearly a third are children under age 15.

-If you choose to make fireworks part of your celebration, follow these Fourth of July safety tips from the Children's Health℠ Injury Prevention team to keep your family safe and injury-free.
+If you choose to make fireworks part of your celebration, follow these Juneteenth and 4th of July safety tips from the Children's Health℠ Injury Prevention team to keep your family safe and injury-free.

 - Never give small children bottle rockets or sparklers.
-As an alternative, give them glow sticks.
+Sparklers may seem harmless, but they can reach temperatures up to 1,800 degrees Fahrenheit.
+As an alternative, give kids glow sticks.

-- Remember to never let young children touch or light fireworks.
-In addition, never point a firework at another person, carry a firework in your pocket or wear loose clothing around fireworks.
+- Never let young children touch or light fireworks.
+Keep children at least 10 feet from the area where fireworks are lit.
+In addition, never point fireworks at another person, carry fireworks in your pocket or wear loose clothing around fireworks.

-- As a general rule, keep a bucket of water or hose handy for both emergencies and for disposing of fireworks.
+- As a rule, keep a bucket of water or a hose handy for emergencies and for disposing of fireworks.

 - If at-home fireworks feel unsafe for your family, skip them altogether and opt for a local fireworks display.

-- If you choose to go to a show, be sure to explain what is going to happen to your young children, who could become frightened of the noise and lights.
+- If you choose to go to a show, explain what will happen to your young children, who could become frightened of the noise and lights.

-Injuries from fireworks often occur to the hands and arms, and are frequently caused by holding a lit firework when it goes off.
+Firework injuries often occur to the hands and arms and are frequently caused by holding a lit firework when it goes off.
 As a result, these injuries are often burns.
-Eye injuries can also happen if a firework hits someone in the face or head.
+Burns can also occur when sparks from sparklers fly off and land on skin or clothing.
+Eye injuries may happen if a firework hits someone in the face or head.

 What should I do if my child is injured by a firework?

 You can treat small cuts or scrapes at home.
-Be sure to disinfect the wound and cover with a clean bandage.
-For anything more serious, including larger burns, sprains, broken bones or suspected concussions, be sure to bring your child to your doctor or hospital.
-In the case of an eye injury, make sure your child does not touch or rub the area, as this can make the injury worse.
+Be sure to disinfect the wound and cover it with a clean bandage.
+For anything more serious, including larger burns, sprains, broken bones or suspected concussions, be sure to bring your child to your doctor or hospital right away.
+In the case of an eye injury, ensure your child does not touch or rub the area, as this can worsen the injury.

 Children's Health is by your side keeping your family healthy and safe this summer.
 See more summer safety tips.